 All data in an identification database is structured by means of a directory tree.
-Images are stored in a separate subdirectory for each individual in the identification database.
-Each image is described by its pattern(s) and by means of metadata fields stored in the fingerprint file with extension .fgp.
-In older versions of I3S, the sex and various views where stored by means of subdirectories under the subdirectory for the individual.
-Starting with v3.0, sex and views can be covered by the metadata structure.
-You are however required to define this yourself.
+For each individual, the corresponding images are stored in a separate subdirectory in the identification database.
+Each image is described by its key points and by means of metadata fields stored in the fingerprint file with extension fgp.
+In older versions of $I^3S$ , the sex and various views where stored by means of subdirectories under the subdirectory for the individual.
+Starting with v3.0, sex and views are covered by the metadata structure.
+You are required to define this yourself.

-The top-level directory of an identification database contains for all known individuals a corresponding directory, the file metadata.xml, a directory named ErrorLogs for error reports by the software, and an optional directory SearchResults with the outcome of the various searches and evaluations.
+The top-level directory of an identification database contains for all known individuals a corresponding directory, the file metadata.xml, a directory named \ErrorLogs for error reports by the software, and an optional directory \SearchResults with the outcome of the various searches and evaluations.